aptalca/docker-ha-bridge/README.md

 It is much much easier to manage connected devices that way

 ## Changelog:
+2015-09-15 - Update to ver 0.4.4 / Update variables for Harmony compatibility
 2015-09-01 - Update to ver 0.4.0
 2015-08-28 - Initial Release